wohnjayne/eda-suite/README.md

 * some basic selection functions

 ##2.
 How can I use it?##
- * I used GNU/Octave for all experiments.
+ * I used GNU/Octave for all experiments, mostly v3.2.4
+   (you might need to install some extra packages, especially for BOA)
  * Start Octave, go to the ./src/ directory
  * adjust the EDA parameters (including the choice of problem) in the file set_eda_params.m